-FAB Subtitler is monitoring the video HLS playlist and is generating subtitle playlist and chunks in real time.
+FAB Subtitler is monitoring the video HLS playlist and is generating the subtitle playlist and subtitle chunks in real time.
 Those chunks and playlist for subtitles are then distributed preferably through the same CDN where video and audio are distributed.

 Configuration of FAB Subtitler BCAST